 Work is continuing to develop Princess Square and the area around the old Bentalls store, called The Deck.
-The new look Princess Square will provide customers with the perfect blend of convenience and destination shops and eateries, as a natural extension and next phase of the regeneration of the town.
-The Deck will provide new food and retail units linking The Lexicon directly with the revitalised Princess Square.
-In total, the refurbishment of Princess Square and development of The Deck represent a further £30m of investment by the council and Bracknell Regeneration Partnership (BRP).
+While a significant upgrade to Princess Square has been successfully completed, work on The Deck has not yet commenced.
+Based on plans submitted, in total, the refurbishment of Princess Square and development of The Deck represent a further £30m of investment by the council and Bracknell Regeneration Partnership (BRP).

-The Council has also established a property joint venture with Countryside Properties UK, called the Bracknell Forest Cambium Partnership, which will help the town centre to continue to grow by providing new homes; commercial and retail space.
-The partnership is at an early stage and is currently working on the redevelopment of Coopers Hill, land next to the Point on Market Street and the Central Depot.
-Other sites will come forward through the partnership in the future.
+The Council has also established a property joint venture with Countryside Properties UK, called the Bracknell Forest Cambium Partnership.
+Its key objective is to help the town centre continue to thrive by providing new homes, commercial and retail space.
+The Partnership is currently working on the redevelopment of the Coopers Hill site adjacent to Bracknell train station and land next to The Point on Market Street.
+The first home at Coopers Hill is expected to be completed by quarter 3 2023.
+Other sites are already under consideration and will come forward through the Partnership for development.

-There are also other projects planned in the town centre area.
-Significant numbers of new homes are being built notably along Market Street.
+There are also other projects in train in the town centre area, with significant numbers of new homes close to completion along Market Street.